 - Easily understandable lyrics that are in good taste.

-- Anyone other than varsity chorus members or the director appearing on stage during the performance.
+- Anyone other than quartet members or the director appearing on stage during the performance.

 - Any spoken words deemed excessive or detrimental to the performance.
-Participating varsity choruses should not introduce their selections.
+Participating quartet should not introduce their selections.

 - Use of contestant’s own electronic sound equipment.